MCSimoes18/kidCoder_frontEnd/README.md

 ## CONTRIBUTORS GUIDE
 1. Fork and clone this repository.
-2. Fork and clone the [front-end repository](https://github.com/MCSimoes18/kidCoder_frontEnd) .
+2. Fork and clone the [back-end repository](https://github.com/MCSimoes18/kidCodeGame) .
 3. Create your feature branch ```git checkout -b my-new-feature```.
 4. Commit your changes ```git commit -m 'Add some feature'```.
 5. Push to the branch ```git push origin my-new-feature```.